-NASA’s planet hunter spacecraft named TESS (Transiting Exoplanet Survey Satellite) has been launched on its first ever mission to find planets beyond our solar system and even some that may support life.
-TESS took off at 6.51 pm EDT yesterday, April 18 being carried by a SpaceX Falcon 9 rocket.
+NASA’s planet hunter spacecraft TESS (Transiting Exoplanet Survey Satellite) has been launched on its first mission to find planets beyond our solar system and even some that may support life.
+TESS took off at 6.51 pm EDT yesterday, April 18, being carried by a SpaceX Falcon 9 rocket.

 It was launched from the Space Launch Complex 40 at Cape Canaveral Air Force Station in Florida.
-A couple of solar arrays to power the spacecraft were deployed at 7.53 pm EDT.
+Several solar arrays were deployed to power the spacecraft at 7.53 pm EDT.

 We are thrilled TESS is on its way to help us discover worlds we have yet to imagine, worlds that could possibly be habitable, or harbor life.
 With missions like the James Webb Space Telescope to help us study the details of these planets, we are ever the closer to discovering whether we are alone in the universe. – Thomas Zurbuchen, associate administrator of NASA’s Science Mission Directorate in Washington

-NASA TESS is carrying wide-angle cameras in its mission of two years.
-Within the time span, it will photograph about 85% of the outer space with the aim to detect brief dips of light.
+NASA TESS has been carrying wide-angle cameras in its mission for two years.
+Within the time span, it will photograph about 85% of outer space with the aim of detecting brief dips of light.
 The dips are created by the planets when they pass by a star.
-The phenomenon is called ‘transit’ by the scientists, and over 78% of about 3,700 exoplanets were found by the help of transits.
+The phenomenon is called ‘transit’ by scientists, and over 78% of about 3,700 exoplanets were found with the help of transits.
 It is expected that the database over the two years will guide the missions of NASA in the coming decades!

 In the coming several weeks, NASA TESS will take advantage of six thruster burns for traveling in a ‘series of progressively elongated orbits to reach the Moon.’
-This will lead the spacecraft to obtain a gravitational assist for it to be transferred into the ‘13.7-day final science orbit around the earth.’
+This will lead the spacecraft to obtain a gravitational assist to transfer it into the ‘13.7-day final science orbit around the earth.’
 Then, there will be check-out and instrument testing for about 60 days, after which TESS is supposed to start its work.